-Increase utilization of all sites (non-Nemours and Nemours) for telehealth visits.
+Increase utilization of telehealth visits at all sites (Nemours and non-Nemours).

-- Increase total telehealth visits (Nemours and non-Nemours sites) by 60 percent yearly. - Increase availability of non-Nemours sites offering telehealth specialty visits by eight sites by 2019 year-end. - Increase the number of clinicians actively (15 patients/year) utilizing telehealth by 50 percent yearly. - Increase the number of clinicians actively (15 patients/year) utilizing telehealth in the specialties identified as having the greatest need -GI, weight management, developmental pediatrics and behavioral health. - Increase the number of specialties actively (15 patients/year) utilizing telehealth by 20 percent yearly. - Increase assessment of patient satisfaction with the telehealth platform.
+- Increase total telehealth visits (Nemours and non-Nemours sites) by 60 percent yearly. - " In 2017, Nemours increased total telehealth visits by 158 percent from 635 visits in 2016 to 1,640 visits in 2017. - Increase availability of non-Nemours sites offering telehealth specialty visits by eight sites by the end of 2019. - " In 2017, Nemours increased the availability of non-Nemours sites offering telehealth specialty visits by three sites. - Increase the number of clinicians actively (15 patients/year) utilizing telehealth by 50 percent yearly. - " In 2017, Nemours increased the number of clinicians actively utilizing telehealth by 51 percent from 72 clinicians in 2016 to 109 clinicians in 2017. - Increase the number of clinicians actively (15 patients/year) utilizing telehealth in the specialties identified as having the greatest need: gastroenterology (GI), weight management, developmental pediatrics and behavioral health. - In 2017: - $\ensuremath{\,{\rm w}}$ two clinicians were actively utilizing telehealth in GI - " four clinicians were actively utilizing telehealth in weight management - " one clinician was actively utilizing telehealth in developmental pediatrics - " 18 clinicians were actively utilizing telehealth in behavioral health - Increase the number of specialties actively (15 patients/year) utilizing telehealth by 20 percent yearly. - " In 2017, 25 Nemours specialties were actively utilizing telehealth. - Increase assessment of patient satisfaction with the telehealth platform.